 Key takeaways

-• A pro forma statement is a forward-looking statement that projects a company's future financial performance sans non-recurring costs (like the cost of acquiring some other business).
+- A pro forma statement is a forward-looking statement that projects a company's future financial performance, excluding one-time costs like acquisitions.

 What are pro forma financial statements?